esa/polyhedral-gravity-model/docs/api/model.rst

 Kokkos Backend
 --------------

-The namespace :cpp:any:`polyhedralGravity::kokkos` contains everything which directly touches Kokkos: the runtime session, the device-resident polyhedron, and the kernels.
-A user of this library never has to interact with it, since the Kokkos runtime is initialized on demand and finalized when the process exits.
+The namespace :cpp:any:`polyhedralGravity::kokkos` contains the standalone Kokkos parts of this library: the runtime session (``util/KokkosSession.h``) and the mesh views (``model/PolyhedralMeshView.h``).
+The kernels themselves live next to the model code they implement, i.e. the per-face kernel in ``model/GravityModelDetail.h`` and the kernel launches in ``model/GravityEvaluable.cpp``.
+A user of this library never has to interact with any of it, since the Kokkos runtime is initialized on demand and finalized when the process exits.

 The mesh views come as a small hierarchy: a :cpp:struct:`polyhedralGravity::kokkos::PolyhedralMeshView` holds the elementary properties of a polyhedron, i.e. its vertices and faces, and belongs to the :cpp:class:`polyhedralGravity::Polyhedron`.
-A :cpp:struct:`polyhedralGravity::kokkos::GravitationalMeshView` extends it by the caches of Tsoulis' algorithm, which only make sense inside a :cpp:class:`polyhedralGravity::GravityEvaluable` and are therefore allocated there.
+A :cpp:struct:`polyhedralGravity::kokkos::GravitationalMeshView` extends it by the caches of Tsoulis' algorithm, which only make sense inside a :cpp:class:`polyhedralGravity::GravityEvaluable` and are therefore allocated there — in the memory space of the compute backend that :cpp:class:`polyhedralGravity::GravityEvaluable` was created for, and only there.

 .. doxygennamespace:: polyhedralGravity::kokkos